SolderingArmor/liquid-nft/STANDARD.md

 #### printCreated

-Emitted when Token copy is printed.
+Emitted when NFT copy is printed.

 | Parameter | Description |
 |-----------|-------------|